Bloody Kisses: Accolades

 In 2005, Bloody Kisses was ranked number 365 in Rock Hards book of The 500 Greatest Rock & Metal Albums of All Time.
 Loudwire called Bloody Kisses the best album of 1993, in addition to ranking it at number 42 on its Top 90 Hard Rock and Heavy Metal Albums of the 90s.
 Rolling Stone placed Bloody Kisses at number 53 on its Top 100 Greatest Heavy Metal Albums of All Time list, citing memorable songs such as "Christian Woman", "Bloody Kisses (A Death in the Family)", their cover version of "Summer Breeze", and "Black No. 1".
 The latter was cited by the author J. D. Considine as the band's signature song.

-Releases / Track listings
+Track listings

 All music and lyrics written by Peter Steele unless otherwise noted.